 That record worked because Hill actually sounded like someone who could have known someone in L.A. who’d gone down that road.
 Johnson’s got a gold album under his belt and has won a few awards, but it’s a stretch to picture him as a country boy who went chasing fame and fortune in California and is now collapsing under the weight of his success.

 It was a stroke of marketing brilliance for Johnson to package himself as a modern-day Outlaw, making it far easier for him to reach a targeted demographic that would eagerly embrace him.
-Lord knows they’re going to eat these limited editions up like Taylor Swift fans blew their Sweet Sixteen money on this.
+Lord knows they’re going to eat these up like Taylor Swift fans blew their Sweet Sixteen money on this.

 But he’s yet to really demonstrate that he could be the second coming of Waylon Jennings or Willie Nelson.
 Right now, he’s got a shot at being a modern-day Gary Stewart or Mel Street, but he’s going to need better material than this to get there.